bag0bits/carnode/README.md

+Docker image for cardano-node 1.30.1 on ubuntu 20.04

 to run as relay node you just need the files provided by download-config-files.sh

 to run as producer, along with configs like the relay node you will also need